How nature-based solutions support CORSIA and responsible airline offsetting

 2. Scalability and immediate impact

 Unlike technological carbon removal solutions such as Direct Air Capture (DAC), which remain expensive and require decades to scale, NBS are ready for deployment.
 Restoring degraded forests, protecting wetlands, and improving soil health are solutions that already exist and are already making a measurable impact.
-This immediate scalability makes NBS an attractive option for aviation offsetting under CORSIA.
+This immediate scalability makes NBS an attractive option for aviation offsetting under CORSIA, where airlines need to act fast to meet their emission reduction commitments.

-The ICAO-approved offset programmes focus on additionality, permanence, and leakage prevention, ensuring that the carbon reductions are real and lasting.
-NbS are a verifiable, trustworthy and scalable solution that aligns seamlessly with these sustainability goals.
+The ICAO-approved offset programs focus on additionality, permanence, and leakage prevention, ensuring that the carbon reductions are real and lasting.
+NbS are a verifiable, trustworthy, and scalable solution that aligns seamlessly with these sustainability goals.

 Considerations in using NbS for CORSIA compliance and offsetting targets